-Brown v Central Bank of Belize & Provident Bank & Trust Belize BZ 2007 CA Civil Appeal no. 6 of 20075 (An application for extension of time ought to have been granted to amend a minor defect in an affidavit in circumstances where it would save expense)
+Brown v Central Bank of Belize & Provident Bank & Trust Belize BZ 2007 CA Civil Appeal no. 6 of 20075 (The Belizean Court of Appeal held that application for extension of time ought to have been granted to amend a minor defect in an affidavit in circumstances where it would save expense.)